How is rent calculated?

 We do our best to make our pricing as competitive as possible, but ultimately we need to make the agreement financially viable for us as a business too.
 This means in some areas we could end up at the top end of the market, whilst in other areas we may end up at the bottom end.

 The rent is always calculated on our share of the property and not the equity you own.
-This means if you have a 20% equity share in the property, rent will be calculated on our 80% equity share.
+This means if you have a 20% equity share in the property, rent will be calculated on the remaining 80%.

 Here’s an example: